zac7777/Entropy/Deathwish, an Entropy Roguelike/Deathwish/Brainstorm for Deathwish.md

 - Algorithm for Dungeon Generation
 	- Begin at starting room
 	- 2d2 + 2 exits
-	- Each exit has a 1d4 = 1 chance to be locked
+	- Each exit has a 1d4 = 1 chance to be locked, a locked door will show what type of room it is
 	- decide each room's type with the d10 table:

 | d10 | Room type                                            |